Mark-Moulton/Mark-Moulton/README.md

 -	Experimented with camera zoom, shake, and gametime speed to create a fun and visually striking danger mechanic
 -	Held meetings to discuss and demo progress, met deadlines
 ### The Good:
-The danger mechanic was very fun to work on, the result was satisfying and it was the most complex part of the project to implement so there was a lot to learn.
+The danger mechanic was very fun to work on, especially the time dilation affecting the sound.
+The result was satisfying and it was the most complex part of the project to implement so there was a lot to learn.
 ### The Bad:
 Experimenting with Copilot was interesting.
 I feel like it could lead someone astray if they don't have a solid foundation already.
 It was mostly useful as a starting point to find the right function to read in the documentation, or providing a 3.x version solution that could be googled to find the 4.x equivalent.
 ### The Ugly: